 In summary, business travellers overall can be seen as a lucrative segment.
 While there are still subgroups with varying degrees of profitability such as individual business guests and large corporate groups, overall they have easy-to-cater-to needs and can bring you even more guests through their powerful word of mouth.

 Convinced that this is a segment you should no longer ignore?
 Then let’s see what you as a hotelier can do to make your property the new go-to destination.

 Catering to the needs of today’s business travellers

-A great start to making your business guests happy, is to provide options to personalize the stay at your hotel and make a business trip less stressful and add a bit of fun and excitement.
+A great start to making your business guests happy, is to provide options to personalise the stay at your hotel and make a business trip less stressful and add a bit of fun and excitement.

 This could include offering breakfast deals like in-room and on-the-go options, healthy snack packs to take away or efficient check-in/out and transfer solutions.
-Other customizations to offer could include extra bandwidth to boost connectivity, quick laundry services, business F&B packages or irresistible wellness treats like a short foot rub or neck and shoulder massage to relax at the end of the day.
+Other customisations to offer could include extra bandwidth to boost connectivity, quick laundry services, business F&B packages or irresistible wellness treats like a short foot rub or neck and shoulder massage to relax at the end of the day.

 Since more business travellers than ever also want to explore their destination, you could even pitch them activities like local walking tours and outings or have some detailed information ready about unique spots to check out in the area.
 This could include popular attractions, great restaurants or good places to shop or the top three activities business travellers engage in according to Booking.com’s report.

 In many cases, your hotel probably already offers these services or at least a version of them.
 Tailoring them to your business travellers’ needs and letting them know about all the wonderful things you can do for them is the first step to making them happy and perhaps giving them something to look forward to on their next stay with you.